Galerie Vivienne, a prime location

 Its lavish Pompeian style decoration revolves around three themes: Success, Wealth and Commerce.

 A lavish decoration

-Thus appeared plethora of columns, arches, crystal candelabras, cornices carved with sheaves of wheat and palm, laurel wreaths, cornucopias and caducei!
+Thus appeared plethora of columns, arches, crystal candelabra, cornices carved with sheaves of wheat and palm, laurel wreaths, cornucopia and caducei!

 Decline and renaissance of the Galerie Vivienne

 Trade, however, started to decline during the Second Empire when Haussmann renovated Paris.

 As most other Parisian galleries, the Galerie Vivienne fell gently into oblivion, then in disrepair and almost in ruin!